centre-for-humanities-computing/odyCy/README.md

 ## Usage :whale:

-odyCy pipelines can be imported with spaCy.
+OdyCy pipelines can be imported with spaCy.

 ```python
 import spacy